Rehanne Skinner: England national teams

 Skinner started her career in national team coaching for the U15 team in 2006 which continued across multiple age groups between 2006 - 2013.
 In September 2017, just over a year after taking on her coaching roles with Wales, she returned to the England women's national team program as the U19 head coach.
 Qualifying for the 2018 UEFA Women's Under-19 Championship began just a month later, and Skinner would lead England through a perfect group stage in the qualifying round, with three wins and no losses.
 The Elite round of qualifying took place in April 2018 and saw England miss out on qualifying for the tournament in their final group stage match, losing to Germany who then finished three points ahead in their group.

 The following year she led England to a perfect qualifying record for the 2019 tournament, with three wins out of three matches in the Elite round of qualification.
-England did not fair as well in the final tournament, despite winning against Belgium, the loses to Germany & Spain prevented them from progressing out of the group phase.
+England did not fare as well in the final tournament, despite winning against Belgium, the loses to Germany & Spain prevented them from progressing out of the group phase.
 In the 2019-20 season Skinner moved up to the England U23 Head Coach working closely with the Lionesses for player pathway development.

 Her role with the England national teams evolved over time, and she became the England women’s national head coach, leading squads in the whole of the U18-U23s range.
 She was then appointed as assistant coach of the England women's national football team under head coach Phil Neville starting in September 2020.
 Skinner's stint with the senior team would end far earlier than initially planned, with her leaving her position in November 2020.